AccessNow/helpline_documentation_resources/advice/secure_online_accounts/two_factor_authentication_recommendations.md

    Please review this flow chart for a visual representation of the difference https://paul.reviews/the-difference-between-two-factor-and-two-step-authentication/

-* For other ways to secure your account, please [view the document](./secure_online_accounts.mdown) on securing online accounts.
+* For other ways to increase the security of a client's account, please [view the document](./secure_online_accounts.mdown) on securing online accounts.